tradingstrategy-ai/docs/source/programming/old-strategies/index.rst

 ======================

 This section contains old example algorithmic trading strategies.
-These were written for :term:`Backtester` and :term:`QSTrader` backtesting engines.
+These were written for :term:`Backtrader` and :term:`QSTrader` backtesting engines.
 However, they have been phased oun in the favour of our internal `tradeexecutor` engine.
 The examples are here for a historical reference and might not run.